temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 The Test Configuration consists in in-build service tasks and is used to  trigger tests for a given factory-run, trigger export of application logs.

-Depending on you organisation settings, you may/ may not have a Default Workflow or the option to select from a list of workflows defined by the users from your organisation.
-During this phase, you have to fill in the Workflow steps - a sample which displays the steps (in that exact sequence) that are executed by the selected workflow.
-Assuming that you select the Default Workflow, you need to fill in the following fields:
+Depending on your organisation settings, you may / may not have a Default Workflow or the option to select from a list of workflows defined by the users from your organisation.
+During this phase, you have to fill in the **Workflow** steps - a sample which displays the steps (in that exact sequence) that are executed by the selected workflow.
+Assuming that you select the **Default Workflow**, you need to fill in the following fields: